ns96/BTuino/README.md

 # Board Hardware
 ## Serial interface
  Board has 4 hardware serial outputs.
 Default Arduino's 'Serial' output is configured to UART4(RX4,TX4) connector on the board.
-This default can be changed, for example, to the RS232 port by changing "#define SERIAL_UART_INSTANCE 4" to “#define SERIAL_UART_INSTANCE 2” in variant.h file.
+This default can be changed, for example, to the RS232 port by changing "#define SERIAL_UART_INSTANCE 4" to “#define SERIAL_UART_INSTANCE 2” in the variant.h file (i.e. On Windows 10 this file is locate at %AppData%\Local\Arduino15\packages\STM32\hardware\stm32\1.9.0\variants\BIGTREE_F207VCT6 directory).

 | Arduino instance  | Board connector  | Board pins  |
 |---|---|---|